Dasharo/docs/docs/unified-test-documentation/dasharo-security/207-boot-guard-support.md

     sudo ./cbmem -1 | grep CBnT
     ```

-1. Analize the output from the command.
+1. Analyze the output from the command.

 **Expected result**